August 9th, 2021

 - Open Settings.

-For Find My Mobile to work, location services will need to be enabled.
-Go to Settings > Location, then toggle it on.
+Location services will need to be turned on for Find My Device to work.
+Go to Settings > Location, then toggle the feature on.

 To enable Find My Device on your Google Pixel: